Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

 A complete description of the SNR of electron scattering experiments requires a consideration of noise sources beyond the counting-related detection noise described in the previous section.
 Kealhofer et al.\cite{kealhofer2019} investigated the signal-to-noise ratio of ultrafast electron diffraction experiments using a CCD detector and described the total noise in terms of a number of independent factors:

-Some of the noise contributions that must be considered for a CCD detector are negligible for HPCDs, namely gain, integration and readout noise $\{\sigma_\mathrm{gain},\sigma_\mathrm{int},\sigma_\mathrm{read}\}$.
+Some of the noise contributions that must be considered for a CCD detector are negligible for HPCDs, namely, gain, integration, and readout noise $\{\sigma_\mathrm{gain},\sigma_\mathrm{int},\sigma_\mathrm{read}\}$.
 The per-pixel ASIC architecture of the HPCD reads images with virtually no readout and gain noise.
 Noise due to integration is also not accumulated, since one image is recorded per electron bunch and the integration happens digitally.
 Thus, only source and counting-related noise remain.
-In Appendix~\ref{sec:detector_counting_details} we provide a quantitative justification for this approximation of Eq.~\ref{eq:total_noise}.
-Counting related noise is bound by shot-noise at low electron doses and by $P_0$ counting uncertainties at $\bar\lambda > 1\,\mathrm{EPP}$ as demonstrated in the previous section (Fig.~\ref{fig:counting}\,b).
-Here we investigate the relative contribution of source noise and counting noise to the total integrated electron scattering signal obtained from a 10\,nm-thick polycrystalline Pt film on a freestanding 50\,nm SiN membrane (undiffracted beam excluded).
+In Appendix~\ref{sec:detector_counting_details}, we provide a quantitative justification for this approximation of Eq.~\ref{eq:total_noise}.
+Counting related noise is bound by shot-noise at low electron doses and by $P_0$ counting uncertainties at $\bar\lambda\!>\!1\,\mathrm{EPP}$ as demonstrated in the previous section (Fig.~\ref{fig:counting}\,b).
+Here we investigate the relative contribution of source noise and counting noise to the total integrated electron scattering signal (undiffracted beam excluded) obtained from a 10\,nm-thick polycrystalline Pt film deposited on a 50\,nm thick SiN membrane TEM window $250\!\times\!250$\,\textmu m$^2$ in size (Norcada).
 Simultaneously, we recorded the pulse energy of the laser-amplifier output with a photodiode and a boxcar integrator.

-Over 500\,s a total of $N_\mathrm{samp} = 500,\!000$ single-shot diffraction patterns and photodiode signals were collected.
-The count rate within the analyzed region of the electron diffraction pattern (outside the undiffracted beam) ranges from 0.15 to 0.03\,EPP, well within the low electron-dose limit where a negligible number of counts are lost by the detector and counting is fundamentally limited by shot noise.
-The average total diffraction pattern counts per shot (i.e. counts outside the transmitted beam) $\langle\mathcal{I}\rangle$ was 14,700.
-The expected shot-noise on the average total diffraction pattern counts is 0.82\%, while the measured standard deviation of the total diffraction pattern counts was slightly higher at 1.05\% due to the presence of source noise.
+Over 500\,s, a total of $N = 500,\!000$ single-shot diffraction patterns and photodiode signals were collected.
+Electron beam conditions were chosen such that the count rate within the analyzed region of the electron diffraction pattern (outside the main beam) ranges from 0.15 to 0.03\,EPP, well within the low electron-dose limit where count losses are negligible and uncertainties are determined by shot noise as shown in Fig.~\ref{fig:counting}.
+The total diffraction pattern counts per shot (i.e., counts outside the transmitted beam) $\langle\mathcal{I}\rangle$ was 14,700 on average in this dataset.